stellaluminary/Pytorch-GAN-implementation/README.md

 |:---:|
 |![](imgs/BEGAN_CelebA_result.png)|

-I spend a lot of time in BEGAN training becuase of diffulculty of BEGAN training.
+I spend a lot of time in BEGAN training becuase of difficulty of BEGAN training.

 Almost 1 hour 40 minutes per 1 epoch with a Single 2060 RTX 6GB GPU.